Parliamentary Assembly of the Council of Europe: Exposing torture in CIA black sites in Europe

-Sanctions against the Russian delegation, and eventual expulsion
+Sanctions against the Russian delegation

 In April 2014, after the Russian parliament's backing for the annexation of Crimea and Russo-Ukrainian War, the Assembly decided to suspend the Russian delegation's voting rights as well as the right of Russian members to be represented in the Assembly's leading bodies and to participate in election observation missions.
 However, the Russian delegation remained members of the Assembly.
 The sanction applied throughout the remainder of the 2014 session and was renewed for a full year in January 2015, lapsing in January 2016.
 The sanction applied only to Russian parliamentarians in PACE, the Council of Europe's parliamentary body, and Russia continued to be a full member of the organisation as a whole.

 In response, the Russian parliamentary delegation suspended its co-operation with PACE in June 2014, and in January 2016 – despite the lapsing of the sanctions – the Russian parliament decided not to submit its delegation's credentials for ratification, effectively leaving its seats empty.
 It did so again in January 2017, January 2018 and January 2019.

 On 25 June 2019, after an eight-hour debate which ended in the small hours, the Assembly voted to change its rules, to make clear that its members should always have the right "to vote, to speak and to be represented", acceding to a key Russian demand and paving the way for the return of a Russian parliamentary delegation.
 Within hours the Russian parliament had presented the credentials of a new delegation, which – despite being challenged – were approved without any sanction by a vote of 116 in favour, 62 against and 15 abstentions.
-As a result, the Russian delegation which included Pyotr Olegovich Tolstoy as its head returned to PACE with its full rights after a gap of five years.
+As a result, the Russian delegation which included Pyotr Olegovich Tolstoy as its head, returned to PACE with its full rights after a gap of five years.
 In response, the Ukrainian delegation protested before the Assembly, and announced Ukraine would leave the institution.
 Ukraine returned to PACE in January 2020.